gabonator/LA104/readme.md

   - add screenshots of gui & some video showing how it performs
   - finish conversion of original firmware into ELF (80%)
   - optimize memory usage, switch to 500 byte clusters instead of 4k (2 buffers required => 8kb wasted)
-  - beeper
   - hybrid app use relative paths
   - obtain FPGA code from manufacturer
   - setup FPGA build environment
   - tutorials: what toolchain to use, how to build
   - add desc: toolchain, building, ld script?
-  - faster pixel operations and custom lcd initialization (not available, since Bios functions are not open sourced)
   - add blank states for gui shell/file manager, add error message to system.elf when shell was not found
   - simple application for testing addressable RGB leds
+  - OK: beeper
+  - OK: faster pixel operations and custom lcd initialization (not available, since Bios functions are not open sourced)

 #### Ideas
   - floppy disk drive over USB